gojek/vision/CONTRIBUTING.md

 bundle exec rails s
 ```

-## Repository Structure

-* The gem's source code lives in the `app` and `lib` subdirectories.
-* The demo app is nested within `spec/example_app`.

-Rails configuration files have been changed
-to recognize the app in the new location,
-so running the server or deploying to Heroku works normally.

-With this structure, developing a typical feature looks like:

-* Add tests in `spec/`

 ## Labels

 Issues and PRs are split into two levels of labels, at the higher level: